So, WHAT ARE THE BEST ELECTRIC GUITAR STRINGS??!!

 So, it’s obvious why these strings are my top recommendation.
 I can’t believe they’re not more expensive.
 They beat out sets that charge us a lot more for a lot less!

-If you want to see what I mean, and test out for yourself the “one string to rule them all, and in the hot licks bind them”, join me and BUY THEM HERE!!
+If you want to see what I mean, and test out for yourself the “one string to rule them all, and in the hot licks bind them”, join me & have a Ball!!

 So, there ya go!
 Any of the above string choices should up your game (if you’re not using them already!) and make your sound an even more desirable, and identifiable, commodity on the gigging circuit.